1945 Amateur World Series

 The 1945 Amateur World Series was the eighth edition of the Amateur World Series (AWS), an international men's amateur baseball tournament.
-The tournament was sanctioned by the International Baseball Federation (which titled it the Baseball World Cup as of the 1988 tournament).
+The tournament was sanctioned by the International Baseball Federation (which retroactively titled it the 1945 Baseball World Cup).
 The tournament took place, for the second time, in Venezuela, which had also hosted the previous (1944) tournament.
-It was contested by six national teams playing ten games each from October 27 through November 18 in Caracas.
+It was contested by six national teams playing ten games each from October 27 through November 18 at the Estadio San Agustín in Caracas.

+The tournament was won by hosts Venezuela, which finished undefeated with a perfect 10–0 record to earn its second consecutive gold medal and third overall.
+It would be the last major international sporting competition won by the country for 81 years, until Venezuela defeated the United States at the 2026 World Baseball Classic.

+Background

-Both Cuba and Mexico boycotted this AWS in protest of the events of the previous edition, when controversy surrounded the tournament regarding umpiring decisions, which had led to forfeits of games and general ill-will.
+Cuba, Mexico, and the Dominican Republic boycotted this AWS in protest of the events of the previous edition, when controversy surrounded the tournament regarding umpiring decisions, which had led to forfeits of games and general ill-will.
+Puerto Rico also did not participate.

-The host Venezuelan team finished undefeated with a perfect 10–0 record, winning its second consecutive gold medal and third overall.
+The tournament was held before a backdrop of political change both at home and abroad.
+On October 18, 1945, just nine days before the tournament's opening, Venezuelan military dictator Isaías Medina Angarita was deposed, to be replaced by the Accion Democratica government of Rómulo Betancourt.
+The recent end of World War II contributed to the absence of the United States, which had not participated in the series since 1942 (and would not do so again until 1969).